 - The average consumer spending power has increased and hence it was important that the Forums be given higher pecuniary jurisdiction to avoid crowding and pendency in other courts.

-- The 1986 Act never permitted the Forums to grant interim injunctions which meant that there was no restraint till pendency from doing anything detrimental to the interest of the consumer, as also the Forums lacked power take up cases suo-moto.
+- The 1986 Act never permitted the Forums to grant interim injunctions, which meant that there was no restraint from doing anything detrimental to the interest of the consumer The Forums also lacked power to take up cases suo-moto.

-The Act was good to address consumer grievances but had the above disadvantages and hence needed to be amended to suit the existing changes in business models.
+The Act was good to address consumer grievances but had the above disadvantages and hence, needed amendments to suit the existing changes in business models.

 The Consumer Protection Act 2019:

 - Commencement of E-filing:- The New Act lays down provisions permitting consumers to file complaints electronically or through the process of E-filing.
-The proceedings and Evidence can be done through video-conferencing thereby giving procedural ease and reducing hassle for the consumers.
+The proceedings and evidence can be done through video-conferencing, thereby giving procedural leverage and reducing hassle for the consumers.
 Further, a consumer can also file the complaint from wherever he resides rather than relying on territorial jurisdiction.

 - Inclusion of Unfair Trade practices: The 2019 Act introduces Unfair Trade Practices definition, and gives privacy to Consumers for information they share in confidence.
 Any disclosure has to be made in accordance with the provisions of any other law.